scottyab/secure-preferences/README.md

 <img src="https://raw.github.com/scottyab/secure-preferences/master/docs/images/ss_frame_secure_pref.png" height="400" alt="Sample app Screenshot" />

-##New release v0.1.0
+##Release v0.1.0+
-This release is a major refactor of the guts of secure prefs, which is *Not backwards compatible* yet with older versions.
+The **v0.1.0** release is a major refactor of the guts of secure prefs, which is *Not backwards compatible* yet with older 0.0.1 - 0.0.4 versions.
 So if you have an existing app using this don't upgrade.
 I'll be looking to add migration into a later release.

 [Full list of changes](changes.md)